azl397985856/leetcode/thinkings/GCD.en.md

 ### Idea

-You can go through [this website] (https://binarysearch.com/problems/Divisible-Numbers "binary search") Online verification.
+You can go through [this website](https://binarysearch.com/problems/Divisible-Numbers "binary search") Online verification.

 A simple idea is to use a heap to do it.
 The only thing to pay attention to is the deletions.
 We can use a hash table to record the numbers that have appeared in order to achieve the purpose of deletions.